razmi0/Game-Of-Life/README.md

 range Add to Queue (x) => button to add x to queue

 save file ?
-paint the grid?
 typology open closed wrap
-group => remarquable shapes + add it to grid

 Cells :
 Age => color